kalininalab/LoReMINE/README.md

                         path to the input directory containing multiple fasta files (Use this option to identify the BGCs for multiple genomes)
   --db_path DB_PATH     path to the directory where you downloaded antismash databases (should point to directory which includes clusterblast, knownclusterblast, pfam etc as sub-directories).
 Use this option only when you downloaded databases at a custom location
   -o OUTPUT, --output OUTPUT
-                        path to the save the output of the bcg identification -t THREADS, --threads THREADS
+                        path to the output directory where you want to save the identified BGCs -t THREADS, --threads THREADS
                         number of threads to use, default = 1
 `````